184.108.40.206 Disaster recovery allowance (DRA) - description

 Activation of DRA

-DRA becomes payable after the Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management (the Minister) determines that an event is a major disaster.
+DRA becomes payable after the Minister for Agriculture, Drought and Emergency Management (the Minister) determines that an event is a major disaster.

 The Minister has power under SSAct section 36A to determine in writing that an event is a major disaster.
 The Minister may determine an event to be a major disaster if the Minister is satisfied that a disaster has had such a significant impact on individuals that an Australian Government response, in the form of income support, is required and that the event was of national significance.
 When arriving at such a decision the Minister must take into account the following factors: